github/docs/content/code-security/adopting-github-advanced-security-at-scale/phase-5-rollout-and-scale-code-scanning.md

 There is a publicly available tool that completes the first two steps called the [ghas-enablement tool](https://github.com/NickLiffen/ghas-enablement).
 You can re-run the ghas-enablement tool in batches of languages where it makes sense.
 For example, JavaScript, TypeScript, Python, and Go likely have a similar build process and could therefore use a similar {% data variables.product.prodname_codeql %} analysis file.
 The ghas-enablement tool can also be used for languages such as Java, C, and C++, but due to the varied nature of how these languages build and compile you may need to create more targeted {% data variables.product.prodname_codeql %} analysis files.

-{% note %}
+> [!NOTE]

-**Note:** If you are intending to use {% data variables.product.prodname_actions %} to control {% data variables.product.prodname_code_scanning %} and you do not use the [ghas-enablement tool](https://github.com/NickLiffen/ghas-enablement), keep in mind that there is no API access to the `.github/workflow` directory.
+> If you are intending to use {% data variables.product.prodname_actions %} to control {% data variables.product.prodname_code_scanning %} and you do not use the [ghas-enablement tool](https://github.com/NickLiffen/ghas-enablement), keep in mind that there is no API access to the `.github/workflow` directory.
 This means that you cannot create a script without a git client underlying the automation.
 The workaround is to leverage bash scripting on a machine or container which has a git client.
 The git client can push and pull files into the `.github/workflows` directory where the `codeql-analysis.yml` file is located.

-{% endnote %}

 It is important to not just push the `codeql-analysis.yml` file the repository's default branch.
 Using a pull request puts ownership on the development team to review and merge, allowing the development team to learn about {% data variables.product.prodname_code_scanning %} and involving the team in the process.